andersonjeccel/mautic/plugins/MailgunWebhookSupportBundle/README.md

 Handles permanent failures, spam reports and unsubscribe events sent from Mailgun.
 This plugin works with SMTP for sending emails while still receiving Mailgun webhooks for DNC management.

+Security: Webhook requests must be signed by Mailgun.
+The plugin validates the HMAC signature included in the request body.
+Unsigned or invalidly signed requests are rejected with 401 and do not change contact statuses.

 Make sure to set up your Mailgun webhook to send data to `/mailer/callback` and select the following events:

 - **Permanent Failure** (failed events with severity=permanent) → Creates DNC BOUNCED